Detection prospects for the Cosmic Neutrino Background using matter interferometers: Results

 We then assume that one of the interferometer arms is in a region where the asymmetry is enhanced by diffraction effects and in the other arm there is no enhancement or it has the opposite sign.
 We then arrive at rather simple approximate formulas for the phase difference from eq.~\eqref{eq:Phase_Difference} which is for the case with one relativistic neutrino

 and for the case with only non-relativistic neutrinos

 We have plotted the above numerical approximations in Fig.~\ref{fig:MSW} as a function of $r_\nu \, \Delta_\nu$ for the different cases considered and compared them to current and future experimental sensitivities.
-As current sensitivity we consider a benchmark value of 0.01~rad inspired from results on measuring the gravitational Aharonov-Bohm effect~\cite{Overstreet:2021hea}.
-In the future, $^{87}$Rb based atom interferometers might be able to resolve phase shifts down to about $10^{-6}$~rad~\cite{Aveline:2020kla,Frye:2021jgc,Elliott:2018cal,Du:2022ceh} (which we show as future prospects) and there are even proposals aiming for sensitivities down to $10^{-10}$~rad~\cite{Du:2022ceh}.
+As current sensitivity we consider a benchmark value of 0.01~rad inspired from results on measuring the gravitational Aharonov--Bohm effect~\cite{Overstreet:2021hea}.
+In the future, atom interferometers might be able to resolve phase shifts down to about $10^{-6}$~rad~\cite{Aveline:2020kla,Frye:2021jgc,Elliott:2018cal,Du:2022ceh} (which we show as future prospects).

 Unfortunately, comparing these numbers to our numerical formulas from above or as displayed in Fig.~\ref{fig:MSW} even the most ambitious proposals will probably not be sensitive enough to measure the CNB directly.
 Our benchmark values here fall short by at least about ten orders of magnitude.
 But we want to emphasize that we have made somewhat conservative assumptions here.
 New physics interactions between neutrinos and matter can potentially increase the low energy $G_F$ and the appropriate value for $r_\nu$.
-There could also be progress in matter interferometers which allow to measure interference for ensembles with much more than $10^8$ constituents which would increase the coherence factor.
+There could also be progress in matter interferometers which allow to measure molecules instead of atoms which can lead to some more enhancements.